 In addition to the clinical development of d-Methadone, we are focused on advancing three additional products combining proven drug candidates with novel delivery methods to create new drugs and/or indications through the 505(b)(2) regulatory pathway.
-Product development plans for several of our products, such as LevoCap ER and BuTab, require the completion of a relatively small Phase I program before entering Phase III pivotal clinical trials using the 505(b)(2) regulatory pathway, subject to U.S. Food and Drug Administration (FDA) approval.
+Product development plans for some of our products, such as BuTab, require the completion of a Phase I program before entering Phase III pivotal clinical trials using the 505(b)(2) regulatory pathway, subject to U.S. Food and Drug Administration (FDA) approval.

 We believe that our CNS-centric pipeline is diversified by mechanism of action, development stage, and regulatory strategy, which mitigates risk while offering significant upside.
-Our highly experienced drug development leadership and world-class scientific and business advisors provide the expertise to efficiently advance product development.